 (Page 90, line 62)

 A DEV maintains two values for freshness.
-The CurrentTimeToken is the time token value found in the beacon for the current superframe and is used to protect all messages sent and check all messages received during that superframe.
-For HRCP, the values are used only to check beacon freshness and the SFC value is used to check freshness of other frames.
+The CurrentTimeToken is the time token value found in the beacon for the current superframe. and For non-HRCP, the CurrentTimeToken is used to protect all messages sent and check all messages received during that superframe.
+For HRCP, the CurrentTimeToken is used to check beacon freshness together with the SFC value, and only the SFC value is used to check freshness of other frames.
 The LastValidTimeToken is used by the DEV to ensure that the security of the beacons have not been compromised.

 CID r01-81